Since 1965, your Foundation has awarded over $1.2 million among 80 projects worldwide.

 The Ask:

-The Foundation has $1.5 million available to support this challenge.
+- The Foundation has a $1.5 million asset base available to support this challenge.

 CRE® Foundation Background Information

-We need your help in investing over $1.5 million in Foundation funds in your communities.
+We need your help investing Foundation funds in your communities.
 We can fund grants totaling about $55k per year based on current fund balances (~5%).

 Grant Parameters: